onyekv/p8105_hw1_oi242/Homework1_oi2142_final.md

 ##

-Taking the mean for the numeric variable in the data fram worked, but taking the mean for the logical, character, and factor did not work.
+Taking the mean for the numeric variable in the data frame worked, but taking the mean for the logical, character, and factor variables did not work.

 # Using the as.numeric function to convert variable